systemsguide/systemsguide.github.io/docs/index.md

 ### Disclaimer

-Plural Respect is provided as-is.
+_A System's Guide_ is provided as-is.
 This text stands alone as a piece of art created at one point in time, with no assurance that the authors believed a single word that was written.
 You are not entitled to any correction or adjustment of the text, nor are you entitled to the views or intents of the authors - we will not respond to demands of this ilk made through any channel.